janfait/mappforce/README.md

 * * *

 Although the closest entity to Salesforce Campaign is the Mapp CEP Group, the mapping is not limited to selected Group Settings and all custom Group Attributes, but also, just like in the above case for Member Attributes, allows you to populate custom fields on the Campaign with user-defined data.
-As the attributes are group-specific, Mapp Force cannot preload them for mapping like in the case of Standard and Custom Attributes.
+As the attributes are group-specific, MappForce cannot preload them for mapping like in the case of Standard and Custom Attributes.

 </div>